ccbrown/imagenerics/result/README.md

 // Unwrap returns the value contained by the result.
 Panics if the result contains an error. func (r *Result(T, E)) Unwrap() T

+// Error returns the error contained by the result.
+Panics if the result does not contain an error. func (r *Result(T, E)) Error() E
 ```

 ## Inspiration